Greater Pittsburgh

 After reverse-assumption and crazy 8’s activities, we had an ideation session with our client and a virtual speed-dating session to test 5 potential solutions with 11 Food Bank employees.

-Although an interactive bus kiosk idea was highly favored, by factoring in different perspectives such as engineering or marketing, we were able to narrow down to a responsive redesign of the website (digital) that generates pamphlets (physical).
+Although an interactive bus kiosk idea was highly favored, by factoring in different perspectives such as engineering or finance, we were able to narrow down our solution to a responsive redesign of the website (digital) that generates pamphlets (physical).

 LOW FIDELITY TO HIGH FIDELITY